TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Server Version: Kubernetes version information comprising a cluster

 <a id="certificatesigningrequest"></a>

 ### CSR (CertificateSigningRequest) { #certificatesigningrequest }
-Using Certificate API of Kubernetes, you can request and issue the X.509 certificate for a Kubernetes API client .
-CSR resource lets you request certificate and decide to accept/reject the request.
+Using the Certificate API of Kubernetes, you can request and issue the X.509 certificate for a Kubernetes API client .
+CSR resource lets you request a certificate and decide to accept/reject the request.
 For more information, see the [Certificate Signing Requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) document.

 <a id="certificatesigningrequest-csr-request-and-issue-approval-example"></a>
 #### CSR Request and Issue Approval Example